bparanj/crystal/computer/os/linux/service-vs-process.md

 - **Characteristics**: Services are typically started at boot time and run continuously to provide system functionalities like networking, logging, or scheduling tasks.
 - **Examples**: Common services include `sshd` (for SSH access), `httpd` (web server), and `cron` (task scheduler).

-In summary, while all services are processes, not all processes are services.
+While all services are processes, not all processes are services.
 Services are specialized processes designed to run in the background and provide ongoing system functions.